mighq/puppet-iptables/README.md

 Based on concept of "immutable" and "open" chains.

-### immutable / builtin
+### immutable

 Chain, which is defined at once, on one place in catalogue.
 The order of rules is fixed.
 Cannot be changed later in catalogue.

-Builtin chains also have default policy attribute, they are like immutable otherwise.
+Builtin chains also have default policy attribute.

 ### open

 Chain defined without rules in it.
 Rules can be added from multiple places in catalogue.
 Order of rules does not matter.

+Builtin chains also have default policy attribute.

 ### unmanaged